jeffreylowzg/LLM_homework6/README.md

                               --model_path models/pythia-160m
 ```

-**expected behavior:** creates a 2 shot prompt with 1 AI and 1 human label from the sample_prompt dataset.
-Inference will be done using 1 test sample appended to the created prompt using pythia-160m
+**expected behavior:** creates a 2 shot prompt with 1 AI and 1 human label from the `sample_prompt` dataset.
+Inference will be done using 1 test sample appended to the created prompt using specified model (in this case, pythia-160m).

-### 2 shot prompt(batched):
+### 2 shot prompt (batched):

 ```
 python src/few-shot-prompt.py --num_shots 2 \